akash-verma16/CS253-TRACKit/backend/README.md

 Replace `your_secure_random_string_here` with a strong random string to secure your JWT tokens.

+## Database

+The application uses SQLite by default.
+The database file (database.sqlite) will be automatically created in the backend directory when the server first runs.
+This file is excluded from version control.
+In the future, it will be upgraded to a more robust database like MySQL or PostgreSQL.

 > **Note**: The `.env` file contains sensitive information and should never be committed to version control.

 ## Default Admin Credentials